-&lt;sup>2 However, with the following exceptions: CO2e data is directly delivered by the customer concerning loans in the Pollution Prevention and Control category, infrastructure investments in the Clean Transportation category and where the production of biogas is the primary focus for projects in the Sustainable Water and Wastewater Management category.
+2 However, with the following exceptions: CO2e data is directly delivered by the customer concerning loans in the Pollution Prevention and Control category, infrastructure investments in the Clean Transportation category and where the production of biogas is the primary focus for projects in the Sustainable Water and Wastewater Management category.

-- 1. Factors recommended by the Nordic Position Paper on Green Bonds Im- pact Reporting - Utilise readily available national average emission factor for the primary physical activity data analysed - Calculate national average emission factor for the primary physical activity data analysed - Utilise readily available international average emission factor for the primary physical activity data analysed - If unavailable or data is too uncertain, no CO2e emission reduced/avoided is reported.
+- Utilise readily available national average emission factor for the primary physical activity data analysed - Calculate national average emission factor for the primary physical activity data analysed - 4.
+Utilise readily available international average emission factor for the primary physical activity data analysed - 5.
+If unavailable or data is too uncertain, no CO_2e emission reduced/avoided is reported.